EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 ![Wallstreet has no idea about AI](images/wallstreet-is-dumb.jpg)

-But, in my opinion, this is all just a bunch of companies and entrepreneurs acting on the above, just as I suspect the [creators of  Devin, the supposed replacement for programmers](/en/devin-ai-the-supposed-replacement-for-programmers/).
+But, in my opinion, this is all just a bunch of companies and entrepreneurs acting on the above, just as [creators of  Devin, the supposed replacement for programmers](/en/devin-ai-the-supposed-replacement-for-programmers/) are probably doing.
 The market is trying to make a quick and easy buck from the suddenly growing interest of tech laymen in something as abstract, and with such esoteric characteristics, as AI.

 ### Many of the AI solutions are just ChatGPT wrappers.